Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 As the business grows, the Sales Director needs a better way to understand sales performance.
 Sales information is spread across different markets, and reporting involves manual data gathering.

-This makes it difficult to get a clear and consistent view of:
+This makes it difficult to get a clear view of:

 * Sales performance
 * Market performance